AlexiaDelorme/project-cookbook/testing/TESTING.md

     };
 });
 ```
 I also had to remove the `disabled` attribute that would normally be used as a prompt to select options.
-This was the only way to correctly display the red border-bottom and therefore make the feedback relevant for users who forgot this field.
+This was the only way to correctly display the red border-bottom and therefore make the feedback relevant for users who forgot to update this field.

 `<option value="" selected>Choose Difficulty</option>`